Do you have a vehicle/portal system operating with Windows XP?

 In addition, whilst your version 2 software ably carries out scans and identifies radioactive sources (and will continue to do so until the hardware fails), it is not as sophisticated as the version 5 that has just been released on the RadComm RadLink computer, running on the latest version of Windows.

 Perhaps the time has come to be forward thinking and proactive… and we are here to help.
-Download details of the RadLink here.
+Download details of the RadLink here, or contact us for alternative options.